ochestra-tech/kubeforge/README.md

 # k8s-cluster-setup

-This is the batch script version of the go cluster created tool - KubeForge
+k8s-cluster-setup is the batch script version of this go cluster created tool

 Make it executable setup-kubernetes.sh: chmod +x setup-kubernetes.sh Run it as root: sudo ./setup-kubernetes.sh